-At York, you'll gain valuable hands-on experience in our purpose-built £30m media complex, featuring HD TV studios, our industry-standard digital cinema, two postproduction labs and more.
-You'll develop your technical skills in a vibrant and supportive environment with academics active in the industry.
+At York, you'll gain valuable hands-on experience in our purpose-built £30m media complex, featuring HD TV studios, our industry-standard digital cinema, three post production labs and more.
+You'll develop your creative and technical skills in a vibrant and supportive environment with academics active in the industry.

 You'll graduate with sound knowledge of editing systems and skills that will translate readily into any work context.
-Many of our graduates work in the industry, from film to television companies, or go on to research in industry and academia.
+MA students go on to work in film, television and online content or academic research.

 We have a wide range of industry connections and regularly host visiting speakers and masterclasses.

 The city of York is a hotbed of creative talent, and Media Arts specifically is a driving force of York's social innovation, inclusivity and diversity.

 You'll have access to two professional HD television studios, theatre stages, extensive vision and sound post-production suites and a 140-seat 4K digital cinema with surround sound.